pierrechevalier83/ferris/readme.md

 Ferris is minimalistic: it aims to be a functional, ergonomic keyboard that is pleasing to use as a daily driver.
 It only supports choc keyswitches, although it would be easy to make a MX version if there was interest.

+It is fully Open-Source: the kicad files are released under [the solderpad license, version 2.1](LICENSE).
+The firmware, contributed to [the QMK project](https://github.com/qmk/qmk_firmware/) is released under the GPL.

 Design philosophy
 -----------------